Evaluating the Impact of Sensor Accuracy on Adaptive Cruise Control Performance: A Simulation Study

 Content

-Adaptive Cruise Control (ACC) is an advanced driver assistance system that manages a vehicle's longitudinal motion.
-Its performance heavily depends on the accuracy of the sensors used.
-While ACC algorithms are designed to optimize performance, the effectiveness of the ACC system is significantly influenced by sensor accuracy and performance.
-Although the key performance indicator (KPI) of the ACC system is crucial for evaluating its effectiveness, quantifying the exact impact of sensor accuracy on this KPI presents challenges.
-This paper investigates the effect of sensor accuracy on ACC performance.
-We conducted a simulation study to replicate the sensor accuracy observed in actual vehicles and analyze its impact on ACC performance.
-Additionally, the paper explores potential solutions to mitigate performance variations caused by sensor accuracy variability.
+Adaptive Cruise Control (ACC) is an advanced driver assistance system designed to manage a vehicle's longitudinal motion.
+Its effectiveness is critically dependent on the precision of the sensors used.
+While ACC algorithms are optimized for performance, the overall efficacy of the system is significantly influenced by sensor accuracy and variability.
+Quantifying the impact of these factors on ACC performance poses a challenge.
+This paper explores the effects of sensor accuracy on ACC performance through a simulation study that replicates the sensor accuracy and variability observed in realworld vehicles.
+Additionally, the paper examines potential strategies to mitigate performance fluctuations caused by sensor variability.

 Meta TagsDetails